 Mexico Towans Beach

-Mexico Towans forms part of a glorious three miles of sand that starts from the mouth of the Hayle estuary and reaches out towards the lighthouse at Godrevy Point.
+Mexico Towans Beach forms part of a breath-taking three miles of golden sand that starts from the mouth of the Hayle estuary and reaches out towards the lighthouse at Godrevy Point.